Pix4D/ntrip-catalog/README.md

 ## What is the problem with coordinate reference systems in the NTRIP and RTCM protocols?
 Neither RTCM messages (as of version 3.3 of the standard), nor the NTRIP handshake include any clarification about the cordinate reference system (CRS) that applies to the corrected coordinates.
-That can be a significant problem because the geolocation difference between using one CRS or another can be big much bigger than the accuracy claimed by RTK devices, that is around 2 cm.
+That can be a significant problem, because the geolocation difference between using one CRS or another can be big much bigger than the accuracy claimed by RTK devices, that is around 2 cm.
 For example, in Europe the difference between ETRS89 and ITRF2014 is about 80 cm, and growing.
 (In reality, RTCM 3.4 has added a new message to declare the CRS, however we can expect it to take years until this is widely adopted.)

 When final applications have to ask the user to provide a CRS to label coordinates it is a constant source of error that we aim to remove.
-Some NTRIP service providers document the CRS used in their mount points in their web pages or user manuals, while others do not document it at all assuming it is well known data, despite there exist hundreds of CRS definitions and for some of them, multiple realizations.
+Some NTRIP service providers document the CRS used in their mountpoints in their web pages or user manuals, while others do not document it at all assuming it is well known data, despite there exist hundreds of CRS definitions and for some of them, multiple realizations.
-In the end, many users do not know what is the CRS that the have to use because either the information is not clearly disclosed by the provided or they are not competent enough to figure it out.
+In the end, many users do not know what is the CRS that they have to use because either the information is not clearly disclosed by the provided or they lack the knowledge to select the correct one.
 To increase the confusion, in some countries the official CRS (usually an old one from the 19th or 20th century) is not the CRS used by the NTRIP base stations, which increases the likelihood of users making a mistake.

 Knowing the proper CRS for the measurements ensures the best transformation to the needed reference system,